Akatsuki667/holbertonschool-chatgpt-introduction/debugging/README.md

 #### Objectives
 - Fix the code, implement a mechanism to detect when all non-mine cells have been revealed, thus winning the game.

+#### Game Overview
+- Minesweeper is a puzzle game where the player must clear a field of hidden “mines” without detonating any of them, using clues about the number of neighboring mines in each field.

 #### Expected result
 ➜  debugging git:(main) ✗ ./mines.py